Skip to Content

 What Are Yorkshire Puddings?

 Contrary to the name, Yorkshire pudding is not a custard-like dessert.
-Instead, it is a savory dish, similar to a popover made from eggs, milk, and flour.
-Yorkshire pudding hails from the 18th century, created to decrease food waste and use the leftover drippings from roasted meat.
-Newer recipes also use butter, oil, or ghee.
+Instead, it is a savory British dish, similar to a popover with a hollow center and golden crust.
+Yorkshire puddings hail from the 18th century, created to decrease food waste and use the leftover drippings from roasted meat.
+Newer recipes also use butter, oil, or ghee in a pinch.

 As such, this side dish often goes hand in hand with Sunday roast, a meal that people look forward to because of the community it brings.
-And what is Sunday roast without Yorkies, even when you’re eating keto, low-carb, or have a dietary restriction?
+Traditionally they’re made with flour, milk, and eggs, but this keto version keeps all the texture and flavor while swapping out the carbs.

-- Xanthan Gum: Xanthan gum works with arrowroot flour to help the Yorkshire pudding puff.
+• Xanthan Gum: Xanthan gum works with arrowroot flour to help the batter rise.

-- Heavy Cream: You can use keto-friendly milk, but I love how fluffy they are with heavy cream.
+• Heavy Cream: You can substitute keto-friendly milk, but I prefer heavy cream for extra richness and flavor.

 How to Make Keto Yorkshire Puddings